 Figure 5: This CD45 vs Side Scatter dot plot shows events in the CD45+ gate.
 This dot plot permits distinction of several white cell populations typically found in peripheral blood, bone marrow, and lymph node samples, including lymphocytes (Gate Ly, red), monocytes (Gate Mo, green), and granulocytes (Gate Gr, blue).
-The CD45 dim gate covers the area typically occupied by myeloblasts and immature B cells.
+The CD45 dim gate (purple) covers the area typically occupied by myeloblasts and immature B cells.
 Basophils, plasmacytoid dendritic cells, plasma cells and NK cells may also fall in this area.
 By applying different colors to the events comprised by each gate, the various populations may be followed throughout the analysis.
-Blasts are increased.
-The progenitor population (purple) is expanded.
+Note the relatively increased lymphocytes (red).

 Figure 6: This CD15 vs Side Scatter dot plot shows all viable cells.
-CD15 is expressed on immature and mature granulocytes (blue) from the time of early commitment to myelomonocytic maturation.
+CD15 is expressed on immature and mature granulocytes from the time of early commitment to myelomonocytic maturation.
 CD15 is also expressed at a lower level on monocytes.
-Progenitors (purple) do not express CD15.
+The lymphocytes (red) do not express CD15.

 Figure 7: This CD123 vs Side Scatter dot plot shows all viable cells.
-CD123 is expressed at a high level on basophils and plasmacytoid dendritic cells and at a lower level on CD34 positive myeloid progenitors and monocytes.
-Progenitors (purple) do not express CD123.
+CD123 is expressed at a high level on basophils and plasmacytoid dendritic cells and at a lower level on CD34 positive myeloid progenitors and monocytes (green).
+The lymphocytes (red) do not express CD123.

 Figure 8: This CD117 vs Side Scatter dot plot shows all viable cells.
-CD117 is expressed variably on CD34 positive myeloid progenitors, early promyelocytes, and early erythroid precursors, and at a high level on mast cells (blue right).
+CD117 is expressed variably on CD34 positive myeloid progenitors, early promyelocytes, and early erythroid precursors, and at a high level on mast cells.
 CD117 is also expressed on subsets of reactive NK cells and neoplastic plasma cells.
-Progenitors (purple) do not express CD117.
+The lymphocytes (red) do not express CD117.